dahamv/dahamv.github.io/technologies/angular.md

   imports:      [ CommonModule ],
   declarations: [ CustomersComponent ]
   //bootsrap is not needed.
+There should be only one
+  // export CustomersComponenet so that App component HTML template can use it as <app-customers></app-customers>
+  exports: [ CustomersComponent ]
+})
-There should be only one }) export class CustomersModule { }
+export class CustomersModule { }
 ```